 - One letter of recommendation from a faculty member

-- Completed VSAS application to the CMSRU Emergency Medicine Clerkship
+- Completed VSLO application to the CMSRU Emergency Medicine Clerkship

 - Additional requirements to fulfill in order to participate in a visiting rotation at CMSRU:

 - Link to CMSRU visiting student webpage

 - Applications will only be considered for the following clerkship blocks (depending on availability):